-The pair of steel-toned chronograph counters, as well as the extra-bright Patroulle Suisse logo on the small seconds indicator, make the watch look almost as black as Darth Wader’s helmet, but clearly not as grim.
+The pair of steel-toned chronograph counters, as well as the extra-bright Patroulle Suisse logo on the small seconds indicator, make the watch look almost as black as Darth Wader’s helmet, but not as grim.
 The black dial also serves as a nice background for the red tip of the 24-hour GMT indicator, which is shaped as the F-5E Tiger II jet fighter that PS officially switched to many years ago.

-By the way, the plane looks very similar to that on the 2011 IWC Montre d’Aviateur Chronographe Edition Patrouille Suisse (Ref.
+By the way, the plane looks similar to that on the 2011 IWC Montre d’Aviateur Chronographe Edition Patrouille Suisse (Ref.
 3717) and, to be frank, I am not sure whether the similarity was intentional or someone in the design department just made a costly mistake.

-Like the base model, the new Breitling Chronomat 44 GMT Patroulle Suisse 50th Anniversary is powered by the same Caliber B04 in-house movement (like Panerai, Breitling has made an enormous effort to switch from mass-produced ETA mechanisms to its own calibers) that was certified as a chronometer by the Swiss COSC authority and offers a nice combination of a chronograph and a 24-hour second time indicator.
+Like the base model, the new Breitling Chronomat 44 GMT Patroulle Suisse 50th Anniversary is powered by the same Caliber B04 in-house movement (like Panerai, Breitling has made an enormous effort to switch from mass-produced ETA mechanisms to its own calibers) that was certified as a chronometer by the Swiss COSC authority and offers a nice combination of a chronograph and a 24-hour second time-zone indicator.

-Beautiful in its complexity, the self-winding movement usually features rather plain exterior finish.
+Beautiful in its complexity, the self-winding movement usually features a rather plain exterior finish.
 Perhaps, this is precisely the reason why the Swiss brand decided to hide it behind a solid case back cover.

-While on the subject, I would also like to note that, thanks to the timekeeper’s rotating bezel that features an extra 24-hour scale, you can use the watch to display not two, but whole three time zones: quite convenient if you happen to work on different markets with different daylight saving time.
+While on the subject, I would also like to note that, thanks to the timekeeper’s rotating bezel that features an extra 24-hour scale, you can use the watch to display not two, but whole three time zones: convenient if you happen to work on different markets with different daylight saving time.

 As usual, the watch is issued as a limited edition, but don’t worry: 1000 units that the Swiss company has already produced will be enough to last for at least a couple of years.